Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 The auditor must make a total of 50 item investigations within a subset of books.
 There must be 25 Investigations of items within a book where the Access_Type is Controlled and 25 investigations of items within a book where the Access_Type is OA_Gold.

-* Each book must have 5 investigations to unique items.
+* Each book must have 5 investigations of unique items.
 This will report 5 Total_Item_Investigations, 5 Unique_Item_Investigations, and 1 Unique_Title_Investigations.

 This must result in: